amplitude/amplitude-docs/content/collections/sections/en/session-replay.md

 * Session Replay is available for web-based applications only.
 This includes mobile web.
 Desktop applications aren't supported.
 * Session Replay supports standard session definitions only.
 [Custom session definitions](/docs/cdp/sources/instrument-track-sessions) aren't supported.
 * Session Replay can only be used to segment by users, and isn't available for [account-level reporting](/docs/analytics/account-level-reporting).
-* You can replay captured sessions for up to three months (90 days) after they occur.
-You can request to change this to 30 days, to comply with stricter privacy requirements.
-If you change your retention period, the changes apply only to new sessions, and not those that pre-date the change.
 * If you are in a portfolio view, you can see replays for different users under different projects.
 However, keep in mind that Session Replay doesn't stitch together replays from a single user across multiple projects.
 If a user begins a session in one project and then continues to a second project, Amplitude Analytics generates separate replays for that user for each project.
 * Session Replay doesn't capture these unsupported HTML elements:
 	* Canvas